 Tip: The installation instructions for a Kohler Highline toilet are printed on top of the box, split by the box flaps.
 If you rip off the tape, you risk tearing off the instructions.
 Instead, sever the tape with a utility knife, thereby preserving the instructions.Continue to 2 of 11 below.

 02 of 11

-But one improvement you can make is to ignore the Kohler-provided wax ring and buy an extra-thick wax ring such... as the Fluidmaster or Lasco for under $6.
-This will ensure a tight seal, as long as you have the right distance between toilet and floor.
-If the gap is too far, use a flange extender ring.
-This is a super-easy install that will save your bathroom from potential sewage leaks out of the base of the toilet.
+But one improvement you can make is to discard the budget wax ring provided by Kohler and instead buy an extra-thick wax ring, such as one from Fluidmaster or Lasco for about $8.
+This beefier ring will ensure a tight seal, provided you have the right distance between toilet and floor.
+If the gap is too wide, use a flange extender ring to adjust the gap at the bottom of the toilet.

-With the wax ring softened to room temperature, peel off the wrapping and stick it to the base of the toilet., with the rubber gasket portion pointing up (which will be down after the toilet is installed).Continue to 3 of 11 below.
+To apply the wax ring, first turn the toilet upside down on a soft surface to prevent chipping or scratching of the porcelain.
+With the wax ring softened to room temperature, peel off the wrapping and stick it to the base opening of the toilet, with the rubber gasket portion pointing upward (it will be pointing downward into the toilet drain when you install the toilet).Continue to 3 of 11 below.

 03 of 11

-It helps to have an assistant for this.
-Let the 2 closet flange T-bolts insert through the holes at the base of the toilet.Continue to 4 of 11 below.
+It helps to have an assistant for this action.Continue to 4 of 11 below.

 04 of 11